The Rover dev Command

 Health check

 By default, the router's health check endpoint is disabled in rover dev.
-You can enable it again by enabling it in a router configuration YAML file and passing it to rover dev via the --router-config described in the following section.
+You can enable it again by enabling it in a router configuration YAML file and passing it to rover dev via the --router-config argument described in the following section.

 Configuring the router